 During fiscal year 2021, we announced plans for a two-phased expansion of our Myford facility.
 The first phase, which expanded the production capacity of our Myford facility by adding an additional downstream processing suite, was completed in January 2022.
 The second phase, which was initiated during the fourth quarter of fiscal 2021 and is anticipated to be online during the first calendar quarter of 2023, will further expand our capacity with the addition of a second manufacturing train, including both upstream and downstream processing suites.
-We estimate that as of July 31, 2022, the remaining cost to complete our Myford facility expansion will be approximately \$22 million to \$25 million.
+We estimate that as of October 31, 2022, the remaining cost to complete our Myford facility expansion is approximately \$14 million.

 In October 2021, we announced plans to expand our CDMO service offerings into viral vector development and manufacturing services for the rapidly growing cell and gene therapy ("CGT") market.
 This expansion will consist of a two-phased approach including constructing a world-class, single purpose-built CGT development and CGMP manufacturing facility in Costa Mesa, California (the "CGT Facility").
 In June 2022, we completed the first phase with the opening of our new analytical and process development laboratories.
 This phase is now operational, and we are actively scheduling new business into the laboratories.
 The second phase of construction includes the build out of CGMP manufacturing suites, which are expected to be online in mid calendar 2023.
-We estimate that as of July 31, 2022, the remaining cost to complete our CGT Facility construction will be approximately \$42 million to \$47 million.
+We estimate that as of October 31, 2022, the remaining cost to complete our CGT Facility construction is approximately \$39 million.

 In June 2022, we announced plans to further expand the process development capacity of our mammalian cell culture services, by adding new suites within our existing process development laboratory space.
-This expansion is expected to be completed by the end of calendar 2022 at an estimated total cost of approximately \$6 million.
+This expansion is expected to be completed by the end of the first calendar quarter of 2023 at an estimated total cost of approximately \$6 million.

-Upon completion of these expansions, we estimate that our combined facilities will have the potential to bring our total revenue generating capacity to up to approximately \$400 million annually, depending on the mix of future customer projects.
+Upon completion of these expansion projects, we estimate that our combined facilities will have the potential to bring our total revenue generating capacity to up to approximately \$400 million annually, depending on the mix of future customer projects.